gvwilson/thirdbit/src/fiction/iffy/index.md

 urgent and fearful and calm all at once.

-"Stubborn woman," the stranger scolded, but he smiled as he said it.
+"Stubborn woman," the stranger scolded, smiling as he said it.
 He pulled an orange knit cap out of one pocket and pulled it down low over his ears, then fished a flimsy oval mask out of another pocket and pressed it onto his face.
 The plastic flickered.